johnnovak/gridmonger-site/source/advanced-editing.rst

 Cell links
 ==========

+One handy advantage of Gridmonger over paper-and-pencil mapping is the ability to create links between certain cells.
+You can create links between the following cell types:

+- pits and ceiling pits
+- teleport sources and destinations
+- upward and downward stairs
+- entrance and exit doors

-To create a link, move the cursor to the source cell and press :kbd:`Shift+G`.
-Now you're in *set link destination* mode.
-Move the cursor to the target cell and press :kbd:`Enter` to create the link, or press :kbd:`Esc` to cancel.
-Naturally, you can change the current level and use most of the common navigation shortcuts in this mode.
+To create a link, first move the cursor over the source cell and press :kbd:`Shift+G` to enter *set link destination* mode.
+Now move the cursor to the target cell and press :kbd:`Enter` to create the link, or :kbd:`Esc` to cancel.
+All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in, etc.

+Once a link is created, you can jump back and forth between the two ends of a link by placing the cursor at either end and pressing :kbd:`G`.

 Selections